micmejia/bible-dump/NKJV/Ezekiel/Ezek 32.md

 When _I_ put out your light, I will cover the heavens, and make its stars dark; I will cover the sun with a cloud, And the moon shall not give her light.

 ###### 8
-All the [^b]bright lights of the heavens I will make dark over you, And bring darkness upon your land," Says the Lord God.
+All the bright lights of the heavens I will make dark over you, And bring darkness upon your land," Says the Lord God.

 ###### 9
 'I will also trouble the hearts of many peoples, when I bring your destruction among the nations, into the countries which you have not known.